akiran/react-highlight/README.md

 #### Syntax highlighting of mutiple code snippets
 Set innerHTML=true to highlight multiple code snippets at a time.
 This is especially usefull if html with multiple code snippets is generated from preprocesser tools like markdown.

-**Warning:** If innerHTML is set to true, make sure the html generated for syntax highlighting is from trusted source.
+**Warning:** If innerHTML is set to true, make sure the html generated with code snippets is from trusted source.

 ```html
 <Highlight innerHTML={true}>